 SAFETY: IS ELEUTHERA SAFE?

 Eleuthera has a population of just 8000, and everyone knows everyone.
-The island is famous for being safe.
-Petty theft occurs, so be sensible about locking up valuables.
-However, locals and tourists alike routinely pick up hitch-hikers and leave their keys in their cars.
+It’s famous for being safe.
+Locals and tourists alike routinely pick up hitch-hikers and leave their keys in their cars.

 WAVES: WILL THERE BE BIG WAVES?